margusmartsepp/margusmartsepp.github.io/ExamPreparationNotes/ISQTB_Foundation_Lever.md

     Which of the following statements about your review is correct?
     1. [ ] Point ii) of the checklist has been violated because it is not clear which condition must be fulfilled to invite to the review
     1. [ ] You notice that in addition to the tester and the verifier, the validator must also be invited.
 Since this item is not part of your checklist, you do not create a corresponding comment
     1. [ ] Point iii) of the checklist has been violated as it is not clear what marks the review as completed
-    1. [ ] Point i) of the checklist has been violated because it is not clear who is providing the checklist for the invitation to the review
+    1. [x] Point i) of the checklist has been violated because it is not clear who is providing the checklist for the invitation to the review

+    > ### Explanation / Rationale
+    > 1. Is not correct.
+It is described that the software architect must have completed the system specification
+    > 1. Is not correct.
+‘Checklist-based’, last sentence it is documented that you should also look for defects outside the checklist
+    > 1. Is not correct.
+It is described: every reviewer did his review done comment
+    > 1. Is correct.
+It is described that a checklist is available, but who provides the checklist?

 1. What is checklist-based testing?
     1. [ ] A test technique in which tests are derived based on the tester's knowledge of past faults, or general knowledge of failures
     1. [ ] A test technique based on an analysis of the specification of a component or system
-    1. [ ] An experience-based test technique whereby the experienced tester uses a list of items to be noted, checked, or remembered, or a set of rules or criteria against which a product must be verified
+    1. [x] An experience-based test technique whereby the experienced tester uses a list of items to be noted, checked, or remembered, or a set of rules or criteria against which a product must be verified
     1. [ ] An approach to testing where the testers dynamically design and execute tests based on their knowledge, exploration of the test item and the results of previous tests

+    > ### Explanation / Rationale
+    > 1. Is not correct.
+This is error guessing
+    > 1. Is not correct.
+This is black-box test technique
+    > 1. Is correct.
+See reasons from incorrect answers
+    > 1. Is not correct.
+This is exploratory testing

 1. Which one of the following options is categorized as a black-box test technique?
     1. [ ] A technique based on analysis of the architecture
     1. [ ] A technique checking that the test object is working according to the detailed design
     1. [ ] A technique based on the knowledge of past faults, or general knowledge of failures
-    1. [ ] A technique based on formal requirements
+    1. [x] A technique based on formal requirements

+    > ### Explanation / Rationale
+    > 1. Is not correct.
+This is a white-box test technique
+    > 1. Is not correct.
+This is a white-box test technique
+    > 1. Is not correct.
+This is an experience-based test technique
+    > 1. Is correct.
+Black-box test techniques are based on an analysis of the appropriate test basis (e.g., formal requirements documents, specifications, use cases, user stories)

 1. The following statement refers to decision coverage:
 “When the code contains only a single ‘if’ statement and no loops or CASE statements, and its execution is not nested within the test, any single test case we run will result in 50% decision coverage.”

     Which of the following statement is correct?
     1. [ ] The statement is true.
 Any single test case provides 100% statement coverage and therefore 50% decision coverage
     1. [ ] The statement is true.
 Any single test case would cause the outcome of the “if” statement to